tashtam/marrakech/README.md

 6. The game ends when all players have placed their carpets.
 The player with the most coins wins.

 ## General Game Controls
-Players can use the arrow keys to select the direction and the Enter key to confirm the direction.
+Players can use the arrow keys to select the direction and the Enter key to confirm the direction.<br><br>
 Press the Esc key to pause the game.

 ## Notable Game Features
 1. AI Players: The player can play against normal or hard AI players.
 Normal AI players make random moves, while hard AI players use math calculations to make the most optimal in-game decisions.